wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

-# Microsoft Azure Storage Connector Example
+# Microsoft Azure storage connector example

 Given below is a sample scenario that demonstrates how to work with container and blob operations using the WSO2 Microsoft Azure Storage Connector.